devopsacademyau/academy/classes/03class/docker/README.md

 ### Benefits of Containers
 Before talking about the benefits of containers, it's important to make clear that not all kinds of workloads are a good fit for a container.
 Because of the container nature, an application with multiple processes and services running on a single machine is not a good fit for a container.

-Once you confirm that a specific service is a good fit for a container, the benefits of a container includes:
+Once you confirm that a specific service is a good fit for a container, the benefits of a container include:
-- Container are normally small compared to VMs, so it's easy to move them around
+- Containers are normally small compared to VMs, so it's easy to move them around
 - Because everything required by the application is inside the container, the execution of the container will be the same anywhere
-- Speeds up the development process since the Developer can have multple containers running on his local computer to simulate a very reliable production environment(in terms of funcionality)
+- Speeds up the development process since the Developer can have multiple containers running on his local computer to simulate a very reliable production environment(in terms of functionality)

 ## What is Docker?
-[Docker](https://www.docker.com) is the most common container option in the market and have thousands of public [images](#docker-image) available to pack your application, but there are other options like the ones listed [below](#appendix).
+[Docker](https://www.docker.com) is the most common container option in the market and has thousands of public [images](#docker-image) available to pack your application, but there are other options like the ones listed [below](#appendix).

-Docker is a tool to faciliate the creation, deployment and execution of applications by using containers.
+Docker is a tool to facilitate the creation, deployment and execution of applications by using containers.
 It's composed by the Docker daemon and the Docker client.

 <p align="center">